 The most common use of ambulatory electrocardiogram (ECG) monitoring is the evaluation and diagnosis of cardiac arrhythmias or conduction abnormalities.
 The device continuously monitors the heart's electrical activity for a period of 24 to 48 hours.
 The member/enrollee has a self-activated event marker which identifies when they are experiencing symptoms such as palpitations, syncope/near-syncope, dizziness, shortness of breath, chest pain, or episodic fatigue.
-This is especially helpful in members/enrollees who experience symptoms too infrequent to be caught on a standard ECG.5 symptoms, which can lead to directed therapy for the arrhythmia; and symptoms that occur without arrhythmia, demonstrating symptoms are not related to an arrhythmia.
-Of equivocal value, the findings may show that a cardiac arrhythmia is present but no symptoms were present during the recording, indicating the arrhythmia may or may not be related to the symptoms.
-Lastly, if there were no symptoms during the recording and there were no arrhythmias identified, the recording is not useful.5
+This is especially helpful in members/enrollees who experience symptoms too infrequent to be caught on a standard ECG.

 The recorded data are analyzed with the event markers to determine if the symptoms are related to an arrhythmia.
 There are four outcomes this analysis could provide.
-Useful findings include the simultaneous documentation of a cardiac arrhythmia capable of producing the noted
+Useful findings include the simultaneous documentation of a cardiac arrhythmia capable of producing the noted symptoms, which can lead to directed therapy for the arrhythmia; and symptoms that occur without arrhythmia, demonstrating symptoms are not related to an arrhythmia.
+Of equivocal value, the findings may show that a cardiac arrhythmia is present but no symptoms were present during the recording, indicating the arrhythmia may or may not be related to the symptoms.
+Lastly, if there were no symptoms during the recording and there were no arrhythmias identified, the recording is not useful.

 Ambulatory ECG is also helpful in assessing the efficacy of antiarrhythmic therapy.
 It is noninvasive, provides quantitative data, and permits correlation of symptoms with ECG phenomena.
 It does have some limitations in regard to its use as a therapeutic guide, which should be taken into consideration.
-Additionally, ambulatory ECG monitoring is useful in assessing pacemakers and ICDs, as it can evaluate symptoms of palpitations, syncope, or near-syncope to assess device function; assist in the programing of enhanced features; evaluate suspected component failure or a malfunctioning device; and assess concomitant pharmacological therapy for members/enrollees receiving frequent ICD therapy.^{5,8}
+Additionally, ambulatory ECG monitoring is useful in assessing pacemakers and ICDs, as it can evaluate symptoms of palpitations, syncope, or near-syncope to assess device function; assist in the programing of enhanced features; evaluate suspected component failure or a malfunctioning device; and assess concomitant pharmacological therapy for members/enrollees receiving frequent ICD therapy.

 Due to the advancement of technological capabilities in ambulatory ECG assessment, it can provide accurate and clinically meaningful information about myocardial ischemia in patients with coronary disease.
-The most commonly encountered ambulatory ECG sign of ischemia is ST-segment depression and, while this is an important finding, it is important to note that ST-segment changes and other repolarization abnormalities can occur for reasons other than ischemia.
-These conditions must be considered when evaluating the predictive value of ST-segment changes in each specific member/enrollee.
+The most commonly encountered ambulatory ECG sign of ischemia is ST-segment depression and, while this is an important finding, it is important to note that STsegment changes and other repolarization abnormalities can occur for reasons other than ischemia.
+These conditions must be considered when evaluating the predictive value of STsegment changes in each specific member/enrollee.
 Furthermore, ambulatory ECG can be beneficial in members/enrollees suspected of having variant angina.
-Periods of ST-segment elevation indicative of transmural ischemia can be identified in those with variant angina or high-grade proximal stenosis.
-5,6
+Periods of ST-segment elevation indicative of transmural ischemia can be identified in those with variant angina or highgrade proximal stenosis.

 In the pediatric population, ambulatory ECG can be used for the same indications as for adults, in addition to a number of pediatric-specific concerns.
-Monitoring in children with heart disease, with or without symptoms, is used to observe the evolution of disease processes, identify medication dose changes required due to growth, and identify the progressive onset of late arrhythmias after surgery for congenital heart defects.^{6,10} Likewise, this monitoring is beneficial in pediatric members/enrollees with hypertrophic or dilated cardiomyopathies or known or suspected prolonged QT syndromes.9 Ambulatory ECG can also be used to evaluate asymptomatic pediatric members/enrollees with congenital complete AV block in order to identify those at increased risk for sudden arrhythmic events who may benefit from prophylactic pacemaker implantation.^{5,6,10}
+Monitoring in children with heart disease, with or without symptoms, is used to observe the evolution of disease processes, identify medication dose changes required due to growth, and identify the progressive onset of late arrhythmias after surgery for congenital heart defects.
+Likewise, this monitoring is beneficial in pediatric members/enrollees with hypertrophic or dilated cardiomyopathies or known or suspected prolonged QT syndromes.
+Ambulatory ECG can also be used to evaluate asymptomatic pediatric members/enrollees with congenital complete AV block in order to identify those at increased risk for sudden arrhythmic events who may benefit from prophylactic pacemaker implantation.